Chapter 4

 7. Received: Information about the email servers and networks through which the email passed during transmission.

-8. X-Mailer: Optional field indicating the email client or software used to compose the email.
+8. X-Mailer: An optional field indicating the email client or software used to compose the email.

-9. MIME-Version: Version of the Multipurpose Internet Mail Extensions (MIME) protocol used in the email.
+9. MIME-Version: The version of the Multipurpose Internet Mail Extensions (MIME) protocol used in the email.

 10. Content-Type: The type and format of the message content, such as text/plain for plain text or text/html for HTML-formatted content.